harness/developer-hub/docs/continuous-delivery/cd-infrastructure/terragrunt-howtos.md

 ### Targets

-* In **Target**, target one or more specific modules in your Terraform script, just like using the `terraform plan -target`, `terraform apply -target`, or `terraform destory -target` commands.
+* In **Target**, target one or more specific modules in your Terraform script, just like using the `terraform plan -target`, `terraform apply -target`, or `terraform destroy -target` commands.
 See [Resource Targeting](https://www.terraform.io/docs/commands/plan.html#resource-targeting) from Terraform.

   If you have multiple modules in your script and you do not select one in **Targets**, all modules are used.